Mahidol University

 Heart ultrasound reveals best way to treat septic shock

-Knowledge-focused Not yet recruitingThis study looks at how two common treatments for septic shock—intravenous fluids and blood pressure-raising medications (vasopressors)—change the heart's pumping ability.
-Researchers will use echocardiograms (heart ultrasounds) before and after treatment in 180 adults with septi…
+Knowledge-focused Not yet recruitingThis study watches how the heart responds to two common treatments for septic shock: intravenous fluids and blood-pressure-raising medications (vasopressors).
+Researchers will use echocardiograms (heart ultrasounds) before and after treatment in 180 adults.
+The goal is to see whi…

 Sponsor: Mahidol University • Aim: Knowledge-focused